neiltesaluna/simpledinein/content/posts/sinigang.md

 tags: ["Pork", "Tamarind", "Radish", "Water Spinach", "Pressure Cooker"]
 ---

-This is the **quick version** of the filipino hot and sour soup.
-With a tamarind and pork broth base, this is a delicious combination to cure a running nose during the colder months.
+Filipino hot and sour soup, with a tamarind and pork broth base.
+This is a delicious combination to cure a running nose during the colder months.

 In this method we will be using an **electric pressure cooker**.

 <!--more-->